telvm manualTelnet to these virtual machines like it's 1998

-telvm manages a file hierarchy in the telvm data-dir directory.
-It defaults to the $XDG_DATA_DIR/telvm.
+telvm manages a file hierarchy located by default in the $XDG_DATA_DIR/telvm directory.

 Most telvm commands that accept file paths can start with an @ to refer to the root of this data directory.
-The telvm path command outputs paths as ressolved by telvm:
+The telvm path command outputs paths as resolved by telvm:

 telvm path @ # Path to the data directory